Sandro is responsible for client administration support for our private client group (PCG). He ensures a smooth on-boarding process for new clients.

 Is This It?
 (The Strokes): Every song is under four minutes of pure rock heaven.
 They reinvented the sights and sounds of music in NYC before the streets were cleaned up by Mayor Rudy G.

-Before joining the mutual fund industry, Sandro's past jobs included tour guide, political junkie and, unsurprisingly, movie critic.
+Sandro's other unofficial jobs include tour guide, political junkie and, unsurprisingly, movie critic.
 He earned his BA in Political Science from York University.